 The Committee regularly monitors and considers appropriate adjustments to the base salaries of those executives who fall significantly outside our compensation philosophy.
-In November 2014, after reviewing Market Data prepared by Semler Brossy and considering the factors discussed above, we determined that the base salaries of our executive officers were, in the aggregate, below Market median.
-The base salaries of our NEOs ranged from 14% below Market median to 6% above Market median.
+In November 2015, after reviewing Market Data prepared by Semler Brossy and considering the factors discussed above, we determined that the base salaries of our executive officers were, in the aggregate, near Market median.
+The base salaries of our NEOs ranged from 9% below Market median to 15% above Market median.
 We inherently expect variances among executives, and the differences among current salary levels largely reflect specific intent and situations (e.g., internal equity or experience).

+The Market median base salary level for our NEOs in aggregate decreased year over year.
 Mr. Pagliari was determined to be below Market median.
-In March 2015, a 5.8% increase was awarded to Mr. Pagliari, bringing his base salary closer to Market median.
+In March 2016, a 5.6% increase was awarded to Mr. Pagliari, bringing his base salary closer to Market median and reflecting his strong performance.
+Mr. Kassouf was determined to be at Market median.
+A 5.3% increase was awarded to Mr. Kassouf in April 2016, reflecting his outstanding performance during the year.
 Messrs.
-Pinchuk, Ward, Kassouf and Shur were determined to be at Market median.
-The Board of Directors approved a base salary increase of 3.0% for Mr. Pinchuk, effective in August 2015, consistent with the overall level of merit increases across the Company.
-In April 2015, Messrs.
-Ward and Kassouf received 4.4% and 5.2% base salary increases, respectively, and in August 2015, Mr. Shur received an increase of 4.5%, reflecting their positive performance during the year.
+Pinchuk, Banerjee and Ward were determined to be above Market median.
+The Board of Directors approved a base salary increase of 2.5% for Mr. Pinchuk, effective in August 2016.
+A 3.0% increase was awarded to Mr. Banerjee also in August 2016.
+In April 2016, Mr. Ward received a 4.3% base salary increase reflecting his positive performance.
 See the Summary Compensation Table below for the base salaries of the NEOs.